Terms of use

 4. Personal Data

-We only receive personal data if you actively choose to give it to us (for example, contacting us by email).
+We only get your personal data when you actively choose to give it to us (for example, by emailing us).

 This may include:

-We keep correspondence only for as long as reasonably necessary to respond to your enquiry or maintain records of correspondence.
+We only keep your messages for as long as we need to respond to your question or maintain a record of our conversation.

-We do not sell, rent, trade, or share personal data.
+We do not sell, rent, or trade, or share your personal data.

 5. Copyright & Licence